 3. Pro Sports

-Boise has pro teams in all the major sports, but most of those are minor or development leagues.
+Boise, ID has pro teams in all the major sports, but most of those are minor or development leagues.
 You can check out the Treasure Valley Spartans, Idaho Steelheads, Boise Hawks, or the Idaho Stampede.

 - Idaho International Film Festival

 - Treefort Music Fest

 Boise, Idaho is home to the oldest synagogue – the Ahavath Beth Israel.
 Moses Alexander – a local Jewish resident – was the person who led the effort to build the synagogue.
 He also served as the city’s mayor in 1897 and the city’s governor in 1914.

 According to recent estimates, the local Jewish population stands at about 1,600 people.